EXCLUSIVE-U.S. officials agree on new ways to control high tech exports to China-sources

 "There's a chilling effect when they start taking away the availability of these license exceptions for particular exports," said Washington trade lawyer Eric McClafferty.
 "It makes people more nervous to export to China."

-The White House, the Commerce Department, and the Chinese Embassy in Washington did not respond to requests for comment.
+The White House and the Commerce Department did not respond to requests for comment.

+"We urge the U.S. to stop this purposeful slandering and look at China’s policy in an objective way and do more for the cooperation between our two sides," Chinese foreign ministry spokeswoman Hua Chunying told a daily briefing on Thursday when asked about the plans for tighter restrictions.

 CIV EXEMPTION